New England Counseling and Consulting

 She also specializes in supporting LGBTQ+ teens as they explore their identities in a safe, non-judgmental space.
 Whether you’re struggling to cope with school stress, mental health issues, or navigating relationships, Destiny is here to listen, support, and help you work through it all.
 She knows that everyone's story is different, and she’s dedicated to helping you find the tools to feel ready to take on whatever life throws your way.

-It’s okay if you don’t feel a connection with your therapist right away.
-You can talk to them about how you're feeling, and explore if it's an issue of personality differences or another internal barrier that makes it harder for you to open up.
-Therapy works best when you feel comfortable with your therapist, so if you feel that you need to find a better fit or a different type of counseling, reach out to them or to Liz, the practice manager, and let us know.
+It’s okay if they don’t feel a connection with their therapist right away.
+You can talk to them about they are feeling, and explore if it's an issue of personality differences or another internal barrier that makes it harder for them to open up.
+Therapy works best when your teen feels comfortable with their therapist, so if you feel that you need to find a better fit or a different type of counseling, reach out to the therapist or to Liz, the practice manager, and let us know.
 We will always support our clients in their therapeutic journey, wherever that may lead them.

 What is therapy like?

-Therapy is a safe, supportive space where you talk about what's on your mind.
-Your therapist will listen, ask questions, and work with you to better understand your feelings and challenges.
-Each session is different, but it’s all about helping you feel more in control of your thoughts and emotions, and developing new insights and strategies to help you move forward with confidence and clarity.
+Therapy is a safe, supportive space where your teen can talk about what's on their mind.
+The therapist will listen, ask questions, and work with them to better understand their feelings and challenges.
+Each session is different, but it’s all about helping them feel more in control of their thoughts and emotions, and developing new insights and strategies to help them move forward with confidence and clarity.

-Most of what you share with your therapist stays confidential.
-Therapists only share information if they believe you're in danger or if it's legally required.
-You can always ask your therapist upfront about what they’ll keep private and what might need to be shared.
+Most of what your teen shares with their therapist stays confidential.
+Therapists only share information if they believe the client is in danger or if it's legally required.
+You can always ask the therapist who will be upfront about what will be keep private and what might need to be shared.